louis-va/mern-template/README.md

 # React + TypeScript + Vite + Express + Mongo

-This template provides a minimal setup to get React working with Typescript and in Vite with an Express / Mongo backend.
+This template provides a minimal setup to get React working with Typescript and Vite with an Express / Mongo backend.

 <!-- GETTING STARTED -->
 # Getting Started

+The client and the server run indepedantly.
+The client is connected to the server's API via localhost.
+The API's URL can be edited in the client's ```.env``` file.

-## Prerequisites
+## ⚙️ Prerequisites

 You need to have node and npm installed on your machine to run this project locally.